JoeNyland/joenyland.github.io/_posts/2015-11-01-setting_the_viewport_for_google_pageinsights.md

 Technically, I know this is no different than the `<meta>` tag I was already using, but I decided to give it a go and it worked!

+I'm interested to find out why this is required.
+If you know why, please let me know in the comments below.

 [1]: https://developers.google.com/speed/pagespeed/insights/
 [2]: https://developers.google.com/speed/docs/insights/ConfigureViewport